 It took migration to bring the magic of oils to the UK.

-Dutch master Jan van Eyck pioneered the creation of stable oil paints, experimenting by mixing raw pigment with oils, boiled bones and other materials – a marriage of art and science that allowed the artist to depict the effects of light with greater subtlety and freedom.
+Dutch master Jan van Eyck was a pioneer in the use of stable oil paints, experimenting by mixing raw pigment with oils, boiled bones and other materials – a marriage of art and science that allowed the artist to depict the effects of light with greater subtlety and freedom.
 You can see his mastery of the medium in his most famous painting, The Arnolfini Portrait (full title Portrait of Giovanni Arnolfini and his Wife, often referred to as the Arnolfini Marriage).

-Van Eyck took the secrets of his oil paint recipe to the grave, but others built on his work including Antonello da Messina, Leonardo da Vinci and Peter Paul Rubens who, with his pupil Anthony van Dyck, bought oils to the UK in the 1630s when he was commissioned to paint portraits of King Charles I and his family.
+Others built on Van Eyck's work, including Antonello da Messina, Leonardo da Vinci and Peter Paul Rubens who, with his pupil Anthony van Dyck, bought oils to the UK in the 1630s when he was commissioned to paint portraits of King Charles I and his family.
 The King was a keen art collector, adept at using painting as a form of soft power, cementing the status of the royal family.
 He also convinced Orazio Gentileschi and his daughter, the celebrated painter Artemisia, to settle in England.